vedhith/vedhith/README.md

-**Before that:** a game-economy business run through Discord with suppliers, accountants and an order-queue bot, an AI-agent stock portfolio, and [Convair](https://convair.ai) — a group chat where Claude, ChatGPT and DeepSeek talk to each other.
+**Before that:** a game-economy business run through Discord with suppliers, accountants and an order-queue bot, an AI-agent stock portfolio, and [Convair](https://convair.ai) — a group chat where different AI's like Claude, ChatGPT and DeepSeek talk to each other.
 Convair is open source and free; bring your own API key.